Why Do I Write?

 I may have received some good comments from my friends for some of my writings in the past.
 But of course, those comments may have been either meritorious or simply generous.
 Sometimes there are people who give positive and encouraging compliments.

 Also, my writings where my political beliefs are in full display had me losing very dear friends.
-This is the reason I stopped writing commentaries about politics in the Philippines during the second half of 2017.

 So, why do I write then?

 Is it for the “likes,” “reactions,” and compliments I get when I have those poems, stories, and essays posted in my social networking accounts or in this website?
-Not also.
-Of course those things make me happy and I am so thankful for those friends who take time to read my works.

 Then, why?
 Why do I write?